Cardio on Leg Day: Should you do it?

 But, many people out there think that by adding a little cardio on leg day workouts, they can get more out of it – especially those looking to burn a little extra fat.

 But does this work?
 And are there any consequences to adding cardio after leg day?
-And is there a good type of leg day cardio?
+Is there a good type of leg day cardio?
 And is there a bad type too?

 We take a look at the good and the bad of adding cardio on leg day.